 Properly taken care of, bonds can last for around ten years.

-More severe damage or chips generally requires veneers.
+More severe damage or chips generally requires veneers or dental implants.

 Repairing a chipped tooth or slightly chipped tooth for teeth with veneers means placing porcelain covers over a front tooth, resulting in a smooth natural look that’s identical – or even better – than your original teeth.